Yasar Abu Ghosh

 Psat courses taught:Introduction to Photography

-He has taught composition at New York University Prague since 2006.
-After three years of studies at the Prague Conservatoire with professor Bohuslav Řehoř, he studied with professor Milan Slavický and professor Marek Kopelent at HAMU, where he received his Ph.D. in 2009.
-Besides many workshops and compositional courses, he completed a scholarship at the Royal College of Music in London with professor David Sawer.
+He studied at the Prague Conservatoy and at the Prague Music Academy (HAMU) with Professor Milan Slavický and Professor Marek Kopelent where he received his Ph.D. in 2009.
+He also studied at the Royal College of Music in London with professor David Sawer.

 Richard Müller holds position as a Researcher at the Institute of Czech Literature, Academy of Sciences of the Czech Republic.
 In 2011, he served as a Visiting Professor at the Department of Slavic Languages at Brown University, Providence, RI.